-Is there something about LIGO or its scientific mission that you are dying to know about but can’t find mentioned anywhere in our site?
+Is there something about LIGO or its scientific mission that you are dying to know about but don't see discussed in our website?
 Check the list of questions below to see if anyone has wondered about the same thing.
-If you still don’t find the answer here either, you can email your ‘gotta know about LIGO!'
-Send us a question
+If you still don’t find the answer here, you can email us your ‘Gotta know about LIGO!' question: Send a question

 We probably won’t be able to answer all questions personally, but we will feature some of the most interesting, fun, important, or relevant questions (and their answers) here.